Side Hustles for Pet Lovers: How to Become a Dog Walker

 - Pet ownership is at an all-time high, having steadily increased over the past two decades.

-- Pet owners will have to leave their pets alone at home as they re-enter the workforce.
+- Pet owners will have to leave their pets alone at home as they enter the workforce.

-“When I moved to downtown Brooklyn with my husband in 2013, I was amazed to discover how many pet owners lived in my building.
-Having grown up with dogs my whole life, I had plans to build a dog-walking business for years.
-Once I saw a need for reliable walkers in my neighborhood, the timing was just right,” says Nelli Rahman, owner of Brooklyn Tails & Trails (BTT), one of the borough’s fastest growing dog-walking and pet-sitting services.
-BTT serves several neighborhoods, including downtown Brooklyn, Brooklyn Heights, Fort Greene, DUMBO, and Boerum Hill.
+“When I moved to downtown Brooklyn with my husband in 2013, I was amazed to discover how many pet owners lived in my building,” says Nelli Rahman, owner of Brooklyn Tails & Trails (BTT), one of the NYC borough’s fastest-growing dog-walking and pet-sitting services.

-As pets replace children, dog walkers have become a constant feature in everyday life, much as babysitters have been for generations.
+As pets replace children, dog walkers are becoming a fixture in everyday life, as much as babysitters have been for generations.

-In fact, dog walkers will be more in demand than teachers in the next decade, the New York-based Conference Board predicts.
 So if you’re looking for a lucrative side hustle, consider pet services.
 The ideal dog walker is reliable, friendly, and of course, loves being around animals.
-Here are some tips for how to become a dog walker:
+Here are some tips on how to become a dog walker.

 1. Have a Flexible Schedule